genesiscommunitysuccess/docs/docs/02_database/05_database-interface/03_rxdb.md

 :::

-The `RxDb` enables you to interact with the database layer, but you do not have any level of type-safety when doing so as it uses [DbRecord](/database/data-types/dbrecord/).
+The `RxDb` enables you to interact with the database layer, but you do not have any level of type-safety when doing so, as it uses [DbRecord](/database/data-types/dbrecord/).

-The interface supports the same operations as the generated repositories, but will accept any entity represented as DbRecord.
+The interface supports the same operations as the generated repositories, but will accept any entity represented as `DbRecord`.
 It supports read and write operations for tables only.

-The RxDb can be injected in Kotlin and Java using `RxDb`.
+The `RxDb` can be injected in Kotlin and Java using `RxDb`.

 |                                                                                                 | [RxDb](/database/database-interface/rxdb/)                                                                                      |
 |-------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------|